This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Is Sanur a nice area?

 Yes, I think Sanur is a nice area.
-The main street has everything you could need, there are beautiful hotels and the beach is well-maintained.
+The main street has everything you need, and there are beautiful hotels and a well-maintained beach.

 Is Sanur good for families?